 The All Terrain X package adds DuraTrac all-terrain tires by Goodyear.
 The interior gets all-weather floor liners.
 The bed gets spray-on protection.
 Black round assist steps provide faster entries and exits.

-Compare the 2020 GMC Canyon SLE vs SLT Trim Levels.
-What is the Difference?
+Compare the 2020 GMC Canyon SLE vs SLT Trims.
+What is the difference?